Rex Stout: Writings

 Rex Stout began his literary career in the 1910s writing for magazines, particularly pulp magazines, writing more than 40 stories that appeared between 1912 and 1918.
 Stout's early stories appeared most frequently in All-Story Magazine and its affiliates, but he was also published in magazines as varied as Smith's Magazine, Lippincott's Monthly Magazine, Short Stories, The Smart Set, Young's Magazine, and Golfers Magazine.
 The early stories spanned genres including romance, adventure, science fiction/fantasy, and detective fiction, including two murder mystery novellas ("Justice Ends at Home" and The Last Drive) that prefigured elements of the Wolfe stories.

 By 1916, Stout grew tired of writing a story whenever he needed money.
 He decided to stop writing until he had made enough money to support himself through other means, so he would be able to write when and as he pleased.
 He wrote no fiction for more than a decade, until the late 1920s, when he had saved substantial money through his school banking system.
 Ironically, just as Stout was starting to write fiction again, he lost most of the money that he had made as a businessman in the Great Depression of 1929.

 In 1929, Stout wrote his first published book, How Like a God, an unusual psychological story written in the second person.
 The novel was published by the Vanguard Press, which he had helped to found.
 Stout published a total of four psychological novels between 1929 and 1933, the first three with Vanguard and the fourth at Farrar & Rinehart, to which he was recruited by editor John C. Farrar.

 In the 1930s, Stout turned to writing detective fiction, a genre that he and Farrar thought might be more financially rewarding than his previous novels.
 In 1933, he wrote Fer-de-Lance, which introduced Nero Wolfe and his assistant Archie Goodwin.
 The novel was published by Farrar & Rinehart in October 1934, and in abridged form as "Point of Death" in The American Magazine (November 1934).
 The same year, Stout also published a political thriller The President Vanishes (1934), which was originally published anonymously.

 Fer-de-Lance was the first of 72 Nero Wolfe stories (33 novels and 39 novellas) that Stout published from 1934 to 1975.
 Stout continued writing the Nero Wolfe series for the rest of his life.
-Beginning in 1940, Nero Wolfe began to appear in novellas as well as full-length novels, at the behest of his editors at The American Magazine.
-Stout wrote at least one Nero Wolfe story every year through 1966 (except in 1943, when war-related activities took priority).
+Beginning in 1940, Nero Wolfe began to appear in novellas as well as full-length novels, at the behest of Stout's editors at The American Magazine.
+Stout wrote at least one Nero Wolfe story every year through 1966.
 Stout's rate of production declined somewhat after 1966, but he still published four further Nero Wolfe novels prior to his death in 1975, at the age of 88.